 Encourage your student to visit Career and Student Employment Services

 Many students use their first semester to "settle into" college life, and so the spring semester of the freshman year is the optimal time to start using Career and Student Employment Services.
-Ask your student (in an off-handed way), "Have you visited the career services office?"
+Ask your student, "Have you visited the career services office?"
 If you hear, "You only go there when you are a senior," then it's time to reassure your student that meeting with a career development specialist can take place at any point—and should take place frequently—throughout a college career.

 Career and Student Employment Services offer a full range of career development and job-search help, including: